apollographql/router/dev-docs/metrics.md

 ### Aggregate meter provider
 A meter provider that wraps public, public prometheus, and private meter providers.
 Used to create a single meter provider that can be used by the metrics layer and metrics macros.
+This meter provider is also responsible for maintaining a strong reference to all instruments that are currently valid.
+This enables [callsite instrument caching](#callsite-instrument-caching).

 ### Metrics layer
 The tracing-opentelemetry layer that is used to create instruments and meters.
 This will cache instruments after they have been created.